Natcor - The National Correspondence Chess Club

 The National Correspondence Chess Club was founded in 1932 by Tom Morris as 'The Forest and District Correspondence Chess Club'.
 We are founding members of the former British Federation for Correspondence Chess.
 We are affiliated to the International Correspondence Chess Federation (ICCF) under whose auspices we manage our affairs, the English Federation for Correspondence Chess (EFCC) and the Welsh Correspondence Chess Federation (WCCF).

 Natcor was originally formed as a postal chess club and, moving with the times, now embraces all modern methods of communication.
 We offer a range of tournament formats to suit all playing levels and requirements.
-There is even a friendlies section where you can try out those tactics you've always wanted to without risking your grading or reputation.
 We are extremely proud of the fact that entry to any and all of our tournaments is free to our members.
-We even provide scorecards for our postal players at no extra cost.
+We even provide scorecards for our postal players and access to the ICCF webserver at no extra cost.

 We publish a regular journal called 'En Passant' that includes Natcor news, game results and fixtures and other chess-related articles.
 'En Passant' is issued free to Natcor members and supplements the information on this site.
 Download a free sample of 'En Passant'.